Skip to content

 2) Goodreads

-Goodreads doesn’t have a rating system for content like Common Sense Media, but you can still find valuable information for just about any book—if you’re willing to do some digging.
+Goodreads is my favorite place for prescreening books.
+It doesn’t have a rating system for content like Common Sense Media, but you can find valuable information for just about any book, no matter how obscure.
+Here’s how I do it:

 Do you have friends who share your tastes in fiction and the same dedication to Christian values?
 Great!
 The community of believers is itself a resource.
 Work together to demand clean young adult literature worth reading.
 Share recommendations with your friends for books that make the cut and warn each other against novels that stray from your beliefs.